 The JPMorgan ETF Efficiente 5 Index (the "Index") was developed and is maintained and calculated by J.P.
-Morgan Securities Ltd. ("JPMSL"), one of our affiliates.
-JPMSL acts as the calculation agent for the Index (the "index calculation agent").
+Morgan Securities plc (formerly known as J.P.
+Morgan Securities Ltd.) ("JPMS plc"), one of our affiliates.
+JPMS plc acts as the calculation agent for the Index (the "index calculation agent").
 The Index is a notional dynamic basket that tracks the excess return of a portfolio of 12 exchange-traded funds ("ETFs") (each an "ETF Constituent," and collectively the "ETF Constituents"), with dividends reinvested, and the JPMorgan Cash Index USD 3 Month (the "Cash Constituent") (each a "Basket Constituent," and collectively the "Basket Constituents") above the return of the Cash Constituent, less a fee of 0.50% per annum that accrues daily.
 The Basket Constituents represent a diverse range of asset classes and geographic regions.